maybebyte/anthesis/index.md

    "eurydice@riseup.net").
 Remember to attach your public key so I can send an encrypted message back.

-1. Any word with a trailing number enclosed in parentheses, e.g.
-   [`help(1)`](https://man.openbsd.org/help), is a link to a [`man(1)`](https://man.openbsd.org/man) page.
+1. Any word with a trailing number enclosed in parentheses, such as [`help(1)`](https://man.openbsd.org/help), is a link to a [`man(1)`](https://man.openbsd.org/man) page.
 The number represents the section number of that man page.